Rick Wakeman: Health

 Wakeman has faced a number of health issues.
-In his twenties he suffered three heart attacks due to his unhealthy lifestyle of smoking and heavy drinking.
+In his twenties he had three heart attacks due to smoking and drinking heavily and overworking.
 The first two were minor and he was told they may have gone unnoticed.
-The third occurred soon after a performance of Journey to the Centre of the Earth at Crystal Palace Park in July 1974.
-Wakeman quit smoking in 1979.
+The third occurred soon after his headline performance at the Crystal Palace Park in July 1974.
+Wakeman stopped smoking in 1979, but continued to drink and recalled "wild" nights with Keith Moon, Vivian Stanshall, and Rick Parfitt.

-In 1985, Wakeman's drinking led to cirrhosis of the liver and alcoholic hepatitis, and he has been teetotal since.
-In 1999, Wakeman collapsed on a golf course and was rushed to hospital, where he was diagnosed with a fatal case of double pneumonia, pleurisy, and showed signs of Legionnaire's disease.
-He was placed in an induced coma.
-At one point his doctors gave him just 24 hours to live.
+In September 1984, Wakeman was fined £155 and banned from driving for one year for speeding and being over the drink drive limit.
+On 8 August 1985, Wakeman became teetotal after he fell ill during an Australian tour.
+He flew home where a doctor revealed he had alcoholic hepatitis, signs of cirrhosis and organ failure, and said he had six months to live if he continued to drink.
+In 1998, Wakeman collapsed on a golf course and was rushed to hospital, where he was diagnosed with double pneumonia, pleurisy, high blood pressure, and showed signs of Legionnaires' disease.
+He was placed in an induced coma, and at one point his doctors gave him 24 hours to live.
 Wakeman has had a vasectomy.

-In 2016, Wakeman announced he has type-2 diabetes and in 2023, said his playing is now affected by macular degeneration in his left eye and arthritis in his hands and feet.
-Wakeman has never used drugs, pills or cannabis, and believed he would have committed suicide at some point had he taken them, given his excesses with alcohol.
+In 2016 Wakeman announced he had type-2 diabetes.
+In 2023, he said his playing was affected by macular degeneration in his left eye, which he treats with monthly injections.
+He also has arthritis in his hands, legs and feet, for which he wears half gloves while performing.
+In 2025, Wakeman was diagnosed with a brain and spine disorder and had corrective surgery on his spinal cord.
+Wakeman has never used drugs and believes that had he taken them he would have done so to excess and died.

 Other activities

 In the 1970s, Wakeman met Queen Elizabeth The Queen Mother and bought Tropical Saint, a racehorse that belonged to her.
 After it died, he bought Balinloning, a small horse that he had in care for a year and entered in races.
-In 1979, he became a director of Brentford F.C., a post which he held for a year.
-In 1983, he became chairman of Camberley Town F.C.; he quit in 1987 due to his busy work schedule, but remained active as an honourary vice-president.
-In 2009, he became a patron of Tech Music Schools.

-In the 1990s, Wakeman bought a house by Playa de la Vistas in Tenerife.
+In 1977, Wakeman was one of several musicians, along with Peter Frampton, Mick Jagger, and Paul Simon, who were part of the ownership group of the Philadelphia Fury, a new American soccer team to compete in the North American Soccer League.
+The team split in 1980.
+Wakeman is a lifelong supporter of Brentford F.C. and in 1979, was a director of the team for one year.
+In 1983, he became chairman of Camberley Town F.C. while he was living there.
+He quit in 1987 due to his busy work schedule, but remained active as an honorary vice-president.
+Wakeman is also a supporter of Manchester City F.C.